-Director of Online Learning, Centre for Formation in Ministry
+Director of Studies, Centre for Formation in Ministry and Lecturer in Doctrine and Theology, Arts and Culture

 I came to Sarum College in 2012 after completing my doctorate at Cambridge University, under the supervision of Prof. David Ford.
 I first joined as BA programme leader and then director of studies for the STETS ministry training course.
 Since 2014 I have continued with the Sarum Centre for Formation in Ministry as programme leader for the MA and tutor in doctrine and church history.
 I am also associate programme leader for the MA in Theology, Imagination and Culture, where I teach in my specialisms in literature and aesthetics.